 SECTION 6.
 Due notice of the annual conference and all regular or special meetings of this Corporation shall be given to all members at least ten (10) days prior to such meeting.
 The notice shall state the time, place, and purpose for which the meeting is called.

 SECTION 7.
-Election of Associate President and Vice President shall be conducted at the annual conference by the Associate membership.
+The election of the Associate President and the Vice President shall be conducted at the annual conference by the Associate membership.

 SECTION 8.
 A quorum for a meeting of the Corporation shall consist of the Professional members in good standing present at such meeting, regardless of their number.

 SECTION 1.
 There shall be a Board of Directors of this Corporation consisting of the following:

 a.
 The President, First Vice-President, Second Vice-President, Secretary, Treasurer, Immediate Past President, Associate Member President and the Chairperson of each chapter of the Corporation.
 Any professional member in good standing can be considered for these positions, except for the Associate Member President.